tBaxter/python-card-me/README.md

-VObject
+Card Me
 =======

-VObject simplifies the process of parsing and creating iCalendar and vCard objects.
+Card Me simplifies the process of parsing and creating iCalendar and vCard objects.

-This fork has been substantially rewritten for Python3 support, bug fixes, and to include some proper unit tests.
+It is a fork of the venerable vobject library, improved, updated, substantially rewritten for Python3 support, and with some proper unit tests.

 [![Build Status](https://travis-ci.org/tBaxter/vobject.svg?branch=master)](https://travis-ci.org/tBaxter/vobject)